 This section of the manual is intended to be an aid in correcting common operational problems, it is not all inclusive.
 The installer may be able to observe and correct certain problems which might arise when the water heater is first put into operation or when it is re-fired after a prolonged shutdown.
 However, only qualified service agents, as defined in Qualifications (page 6), using appropriate test equipment, should perform any service procedures on the water heater.

-Note: Contact Technical Support for further assistance or to locate a gualified service agent in your area.
+Note: Contact Technical Support for assistance in locating a qualified service agent in your area.
 See the contact information label on the water heater.

 INSTALLATION ERRORS